krilen/Container_k8s/containers.md

 	"Hello Red Hat".

 	'podman run my-image Podman' -> "Hello Podman"
-	Adding an argument to the same contaienr would alter the output to "Hello Podman".
+	Adding an argument to the same container would alter the output to "Hello Podman".

 	Since the command 'echo' and argument "Hello" is used in the ENTRYPOINT it would ALWAYS execute but the CMD arguments would be replaced by "Podman".